miniskar/deffe/README.md

     ```

 ## Docker support
-Docker support is provided for Deffe.
+Docker support is provided for DEFFE.
 Set proxy settings in Docker file and also in apt.conf file appropriately.
 ```bash
 $ make -f Makefile.docker build ;
 $ make -f Makefile.docker run ;
 ```

-## How to run Deffe?
+## How to run DEFFE?
-An example Deffe configuration for RISCV design space exploration along with their associated files are placed in <b>example</b> directory.
+An example DEFFE configuration for RISCV design space exploration along with their associated files are placed in <b>example</b> directory.
 ```bash
 $ source setup.source
 $ cd example ;